bastienmichaux/generator-jhipster-db-helper/notes.md

 JHipster generates Liquibase files for your empty DB.
 But if you read this, you have an existing DB and you need an initial changelog file that captures it, so you can rollback if something goes wrong.

-*Liquibase is new to us, so please contribute if you can help us with this subject.*
+*Liquibase is new to us, so please tell us if we're doing it wrong.*

 **Use Liquibase with an existing DB :**